-Similar to humans, cats can have oral health issues, which means us cat parents need to be proactive about keeping their teeth clean.
-Our South Wilton vets share a few tips on creating a successful oral health care routine.
+Similar to humans, cats can have oral health issues, which means we cat parents need to be proactive about keeping our cats teeth clean.
+Our South Wilton vets share a few tips on creating a successful oral healthcare routine.

 Tips for Keeping Your Cat's Teeth Clean

 Though we may have domesticated cats, they will still often hide physical pain out of instinct - thank evolution for that.
-However, it’s possible for our feline companions to experience oral health issues just like their human counterparts.
+However, our feline companions can experience oral health issues just like their human counterparts.

-Consequently, cat parents need to be vigilant about our four legged friends’ oral health and keeping their teeth clean, so problems can be detected and treated as soon as possible.
-Hopefully, this will also help avoid most painful, uncomfortable and expensive procedures.
+Consequently, cat parents need to be vigilant about our four-legged friends’ oral health and keep their teeth clean, so problems can be detected and treated as soon as possible.
+Hopefully, this will also help avoid the most painful, uncomfortable, and expensive procedures.

 Book Annual Dental Checkups for Your Cat